ShahbazSherwani/bankappfraud/README.md

 - Run `npm install` from the project directory to install all the node packages.

-- RUN `npm install mysql` to download and install mySql database driver
+- RUN `npm install mysql` to download and install mySql database driver if not already installed.

 -Run `mySql` to access mySQL database